jakub-wisniewski/dfnct/menu/portfolio.md

 permalink: /portfolio
 ---

-I am the creator of the Cabbagers game.
+I am the creator of the Cabbagers game:

-Trailer here:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/kkTN8r-qeio" frameborder="0" allowfullscreen></iframe>
+<iframe width="500" height="300" src="https://www.youtube.com/embed/kkTN8r-qeio" frameborder="0" allowfullscreen></iframe>

-Here are some of asset images from the game: <br>
+Here are some of the asset images from the game: <br>

 ![1.png]({{site.baseurl}}/images/1.png)
 Porch House. <br>